dpnp.fmin

 dpnp.maximum

-Element-wise maximum of array elements, propagates NaNs.
+Element-wise maximum of two arrays, propagates NaNs.